 China is the kingdom of dates (jujubes or ziziphus jujuba).
-The national output was 4.6 million mt in 2012 and exported about 7821.638 mt of dates in 2014.
+The national output was 5.62 million mt in 2017 up from 3.9 mln in 2005.
+The top region was Xijiang with 2.7 mln mt.
 They come in various varieties; so many that the New Mexico State University has started exploring them as alternatives for local jujubes.

 The Chinese have known them for their medicinal properties, but have also been using them as snack food (leisure food) for ages.
 Now them are also processing dates into various food ingredients.

 Jujube cake (Zaogao)